quantcast/nginx-layer-6/README.rst

 However, we made it easier that you make request calls by using a file that assembles them for us.
 For example to make a POST call to post_body_2048.txt file, use this script

-./scripts/make-request -t POST -h localhost -p 8888 -f ./test/requests/post_body_2048.txt
+./scripts/make-request -h localhost -p 8888 -f ./test/requests/post_body_2048.txt

+for a GET request, omit the -f part.